rosiejs/rosie/README.md

 ## Contributing

-0. Fork it
+1. Fork it
-0. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-0. Install the test dependencies (`script/bootstrap` - requires NodeJS and npm)
+1. Install the test dependencies (`yarn install` - requires NodeJS and yarn)
-0. Make your changes and make sure the tests pass (`npm test`)
+1. Make your changes and make sure the tests pass (`yarn test`)
-0. Commit your changes (`git commit -am 'Added some feature'`)
+1. Commit your changes (`git commit -am 'Added some feature'`)
-0. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-0. Create new Pull Request
+1. Create new Pull Request

 ## Credits